Ghailen-Ben-Achour/Mujoco_py/README.md

 ```bash
 pip3 install -U 'mujoco-py<2.1,>=2.0'
 ```
-Note that this only works with Python3 (Python2 is not supported)
+Note that this only works with Python3 (Python2 is not supported).

 5. Open .bashrc file using the following command
 ```bash
 vim ~/.bashrc